Chapter 6: Policies and Procedures

 Temporary accommodations are considered.

-The Office of Disability Services administrator may be contacted regarding specific documentation required or for explanation of this policy.
+The Disability Services administrator may be contacted regarding specific documentation required or for explanation of this policy.

 Handicapped parking spaces are limited and, pursuant to law, only individuals with appropriately issued handicapped permits can park in these locations.
-Any member of the University community with a disability requesting permission to park in a handicapped parking areas, must apply to the appropriate municipal authority to secure a New York State handicapped-parking permit.
-A parking zone identified with a sign bearing the international disability symbol is restricted at all times for use by vehicles bearing BOTH a valid SJU parking permit and New York State issued handicapped parking permit.
+Any member of the University community with a disability requesting permission to park in a handicapped parking areas, must apply to the appropriate municipal authority to secure a New York State handicapped parking permit.
+A parking zone identified with a sign bearing the international disability symbol is restricted at all times for use by vehicles bearing both (1) a valid St. John's parking permit and (2) New York State-issued handicapped parking permit.

 Temporary Handicapped Permits

-St. John’s University strongly supports the provision of disability parking spaces at a reasonable proximity to campus buildings for people with a temporary disability.
-SJU members can obtain a temporary handicapped parking permit from Office of Public Safety.
+St. John’s strongly supports the provision of disability parking spaces at a reasonable proximity to campus buildings for people with a temporary disability.
+University members can obtain a temporary handicapped parking permit from Public Safety.
 These disabled parking privileges will be granted only after submission of medical documents or doctor’s note which indicates that the applicant has established physical limitations.
 In addition, a valid photo ID is required when visiting the office.
-The Office of Public Safety will NOT accept any substitute forms or letters.
+Public Safety will not accept any substitute forms or letters.

 Emergency Response Procedures